Special Guardianship Orders

 - Alternatively, the court will, in due course, subject to the court report prepared by the local authority, make an order of its own motion.

 If the court approves an extension, consideration will need to be given to the legal framework.
 It may not be possible for the child to be placed pursuant to an interim care order under the current regime imposed by Regulation 24 of The Care Planning, Placement and Case Review (England) Regulations 2010.
 In these circumstances, an alternative approach would be placement pursuant to section 8 of the Act: a Child Arrangements Order and an Interim Supervision Order to provide support for the placement, particularly during any transition period.
-The court should bear in mind the consequences arising out of any change to the legal framework, particularly if it impacts upon the child’s status as a looked after child pursuant to section 22 of the Act (since April 2016 children cared for by special guardians who were ‘looked after’ immediately before the Special Guardianship Order was granted have been eligible for the Adoption Support Fund (ASF).
-The ASF provides funds to local authorities and regional adoption agencies to pay for essential therapeutic services for eligible adoptive and special guardianship order families).
+The court should bear in mind the consequences arising out of any change to the legal framework, particularly if it impacts upon the child’s status as a looked after child pursuant to section 22 of the Act (since April 2016 children cared for by special guardians who were ‘looked after’ immediately before the Special Guardianship Order was granted have been eligible for the Adoption and Special Guardianship Support Fund.
+The Adoption and Special Guardianship Support Fund provides funds to local authorities and regional adoption agencies to pay for essential therapeutic services for eligible adoptive and special guardianship order families).

 If the foster carer who wishes to make application is a foster carer for Merton, the expectation is that they will first explore their intention with their supervising social worker from the Fostering Team, who will then notify the child's social worker in writing.
 When the child's social worker receives written notification of the applicant's intention, the social worker refers the applicant to the manager in the Access to Resource Team, and a social worker is located from this team to undertake the initial Viability Assessment.